-It is very interesting that school principals report that only about 50% of staff are consistent with their application of school rules, expectations, reinforcements and corrective actions.
-Principals reported that nearly a quarter of staff members are inconsistent in their expectations and responses with students which is a serious potential concern, while 26% reported that they simply lack information to render a judgement.
+It is very interesting that school principals report that only about 60% of staff are consistent with their application of school rules, expectations, reinforcements and corrective actions.
+Principals reported that about 3 out of 10 staff members are inconsistent in their expectations and responses with students which is a serious potential concern, while 13% reported that they simply lack information to render a judgement.
 There is large discontinuity between question 5 and question 6; principals have established clearly defined rules and expectations but a fairly large percentage of staff are not following through.
 This poses a serious concern for improving school climate and managing student behavior.